BA (Hons) Animation

-- Explore the principles of animation with a focus on 2D digital techniques.
+- Explore the principles of animation and develop a solid foundation for your future career.

-- Work in teams on a short film to be submitted to film festivals, both nationally and internationally.
+- Develop ideas and work towards creating a short film to be submitted to film festivals, both nationally and internationally.

-- Practice character animation using 3D techniques to build up a professional show reel.
+- Explore animation techniques to build up a professional show reel.

 - Specialise and develop a final degree project that will push on the boundaries of your skills to ensure you stand out from the crowd in the job market.

-You can also choose to study this course as a four-year integrated masters option MDes Animation UCAS code: 259C or as a foundation year BA (Hons) Animation (four years including foundation year) UCAS code: 259D
+You can also choose to study this course as a foundation year BA (Hons) Animation (four years including foundation year) UCAS code: 259D